 I was recently gifted an old 8-bit computer, an unloved BBC Micro that had gone up in a puff of smoke.
 As it turns out, the fault was a common problem with the X capacitors in the PSU, and easily fixed.
 Four keys also needed to have their switches dismantled and repaired, but after a good clean it was literally looking and working as new.

-The hardware I was gifted extended to a dual 5.25″ floppy disk unit.
+The hardware I was gifted included a dual 5.25″ floppy disk unit.
 This thing is heavy!
 A metal case, two PSUs, two drives, and all the magnetics that they required back in time.
 Surprisingly, all the disks in the two boxes I was given still work.
 My first instinct was to back them up somehow, so I bought a Turbo MMFS card, which drives a MicroSD card by bit-banging SPI on the BBC’s User Port.
 It comes with a custom filing system EPROM that contains MMFS.
 This is all pretty much enthusiast-developed stuff, and it works flawlessly.

 The Turbo MMFS card came with lots of docs, one of which describes how to fit an 32K SRAM chip to an EPROM socket to provide two banks of ‘sideways’ ROM that can be loaded from disk files.
 This is handy for things like language ROMs, assemblers, monitors, word processors, etc. where you typically need the machine’s main RAM to work with.